k4rthik/git-cal/README.md

 * Each block in the graph corresponds to a day and is shaded with one of the 5 possible colors, each representing relative number of commits on that day.
 * Option to choose --ascii or --unicode to denote the same instead of the ANSI colors.
+* Option to use git config to set options.

 ### Install